SupragyaSeth/ev-charger-hackathon/README.md

-This is a [Next.js](https://nextjs.org) project for Credo's EV Charger Management system.
+# This is a [Next.js](https://nextjs.org) and Supabase project for Credo's EV Charger Management system.

-Uses Next.js and Supabase
+### Implemented by 2025 summer interns: Hunter Broughton, Kevin Zhang, Farhan Ahmad, and Supragaya Seth

+Will now be managed and monitored by Credo IT, direct questions and reports to that department.

+Project is open source!
+If you encounter a bug or would like to improve the software in any way, please create a pull request and notify the IT team to review it.

+## Tech Stack / Documentation:

+Styling/css: tailwind
+Database/auth: supabase - github login with it-system@credosemi.com
+Email Notifications: SES - account info belongs to IT Frontend Framework: React/Next.js
+APIs: REST and SSE

+## Important Note for Supabase:
+If no calls are made to the Supabase API in a week, the project will be paused and needs to be reset.
+Maintainers must log into supa base and complete this if it were to occurr.

+## How to

-## Getting Started
+## Development: Getting Started

 First, run the development server: